jjzieve/cartogratree-backbone/README.md

 # Cartogratree 3
 This is a user and developer guide intended for Cartogratree.
 For any questions, email
-me -> jjzieve AT gmail D0T CALM or treegenes -> tg-help AT gmail D0T CALM
+me (jjzieve AT ucdavis DOT edu) or treegenes (tg-help AT ucdavis DOT edu)

 ### Table of Contents (Users)
 1. [Overview](https://github.com/jakeZieve/cartogratree-backbone/tree/dendrome#overview-users)